 Head up the Flagstaff Mountain in the evening to catch an incredible sunset – one of the most popular places in Boulder where you can get panoramic views.

 Recommended by Meg from Fox in the Forest

 Get out of the city and into the pristine mountains with a fun-filled day hike.
 It turns out there are several beautiful hiking trails near Denver.

-There are a lot to choose from, including a few with public transportation access.
-For those that don’t have a car, consider taking the Flatiron Flyer bus to Chautauqua Park in Boulder.
+There is a lot to choose from, including a few with public transportation access.
+Consider taking the Flatiron Flyer bus to Chautauqua Park in Boulder for those who don’t have a car.

 Alternatively, you can also hike in Morrison near the famous Red Rocks Amphitheatre.

 If you want to see the stunning mountains in the high alpine, consider the Brainard Lake Recreation Area or Herman Gulch for your next hike.

 Start early (like before 8 am early) during the summer months to avoid dangerous afternoon thunderstorms in the mountains.

 One of the best parts about hiking in Denver is that you can go for a morning hike and be back in town at a brewery for the afternoon.

 Both beginner and avid hikers alike will love the challenging, beautiful scenery of the Colorado Rockies.
 The best time to enjoy hiking is from mid-May through October.